-However, I am finding that many of the VPN providers I have tested don’t open access to Netflix content in multiple regions.
-Some claim to, yet still let me down.
+However, I am finding that many of the VPN providers I have used while traveling internationally don’t open access to Netflix content from my country.
+Some claimed to, yet they still let me down.

 And believe it or not, some VPN providers don’t offer native app support for all of the major device platforms.
 (I’m looking at you, Trust.Zone.)

-While Trust.Zone offers reliable VPN service, its Netflix-unblocking is lacking due to less-than-optimal global server coverage and a lack of native apps for the macOS, iOS and Linux platforms.
+While Trust.Zone offers a reliable VPN service, its ability to offer access to Netflix is lacking due to less-than-optimal global server coverage and a lack of native apps for the macOS, iOS, and Linux platforms.

 Luckily, for Trust.Zone users who are looking for greener pastures, there are options.

 Switch to NordVPN (I’ve found it to be the best VPN for securely accessing Netflix).